Ivo-Balbaert/The_Way_to_Jai/book/4_More_info_about_the_compiler.md

 **memcmp** compares the first count bytes of a and b, its return value is < 0 when a is less than b, > 0 when a is greater than b and 0 when a is equal to b.
 **memset** sets count bytes of dest to value.

+> Notice the #intrinsic directive
 ## 4.10 Memory management
 In Jai, developers have complete control over where and when memory is allocated.
 Jai does a much better job of packing values in memory so they are close together, which increases runtime performance.

 The compiler knows how much memory each type uses.
-It also know the type of each variable.
+It also knows the type of each variable.
 A variable's memory is allocated at type declaration, for example: variable `counter` of type int will allocate 8 bytes.
 It will occupy one word on a 64 bit machine.

 Variables of a basic type are stored by default in _stack_ memory for performance reasons.
-This memory is freed automatically when the variable is no longer needed (goes out of scope), see § 7.
+This memory is freed automatically when the variable is no longer needed (when it goes out of scope), see § 7.
 However most of your program's memory will be allocated in the _heap_.
 Jai has no automatic memory management, so the developer is responsable for releasing (freeing) that memory.
-We'll later (see ??) detail the mechanisms Jai offers to developers to do that.
+We'll later (see ??) detail the mechanisms Jai offers to do that.

-For a good discussion, see [Stack vs Heap](https://hackr.io/blog/stack-vs-heap).
+For a good discussion about these two types of memory, see [Stack vs Heap](https://hackr.io/blog/stack-vs-heap).